Hitorie: 2020–2023: Return as a 3-piece

-2024–present: 10th major debut anniversary and seventh album
+2024–present: 10th major debut anniversary and continued activity

 On January 22, 2024, Hitorie released the single "SENSE-LESS WONDER AFTER 10 YEARS (10年後のセンスレス・ワンダー)", to celebrate the 10th anniversary of their major debut.
 The first track is a re-recording of the original song, arranged as a 3-piece. ygarshy plays wowaka's rhythm guitar line in the song's intro, on the bass guitar.
 The second track is a remaster of the original song with wowaka's vocals and guitar.
 The same day, a new artist photo of the band was released, and on the 23rd and 24th, the "HITORI-ESCAPE 2024 ～10-NEN-SAI～ (Tenth Anniversary)" concerts were held.
 The first day's theme was "red", and the second was "blue", featuring 2 completely different setlists, with the band's most popular songs, as well as unreleased songs.
 It was also announced on the 24th that Hitorie would be performing their "HITORI-ESCAPE 2024 10-NEN-SAI ～日比谷超絶野音～ (Hibiya's Transcendent Wild Sounds)" concert at Tokyo's Hibiya Park Concert Hall.
 They started their nationwide tour on April 7.

 On April 15, they released the digital single "on the front line" which was released as the opening to the second part of the second season of the anime adaptation of Mushoku Tensei.
 The song was composed by Yumao and Shinoda wrote the lyrics.
 The song peaked at 28th on the Oricon charts.

 On April 20, they performed the first of their 3-part two-man concerts named "HITORIE presents VERSUS Series".
 Where other artists and Hitorie would perform, one after the other.
 On April 20, the first artist to perform was Tatsuya Kitani at Osaka BIGCAT.
 On June 6, Kiro Akiyama performed on the Ebisu LIQUIDROOM.
 The final artist was revealed to be The KEBABS, at Shibuya CLUB QUATTRO on August 21.

-On April 26, Hitorie was invited to the YouTube channel THE FIRST TAKE, created by Sony Music Japan.
+On April 26, Hitorie was invited to the YouTube channel The First Take, created by Sony Music Japan.
 On the first video, they performed "Unknown Mother-Goose".
 On the second video, released on May 8, they performed "on the front line".

 On May 11, 15 years after wowaka's first vocaloid song, 10 years since Hitorie's major debut, and 5 years after wowaka's death, Japanese publishing label KADOKAWA released the book "wowaka Lyrics Collection (wowaka歌詞集)".
 It features all lyrics written by wowaka, both on his vocaloid works and Hitorie songs, and also features unreleased songs such as "NOTOK".
 It also features comments by the band members, and fellow vocaloid producers and friends, such as Kenshi Yonezu, Jin, Pinocchio-P, and Tabuchi Tomoya of UNISON SQUARE GARDEN.
 On May 21, 2025, the book was featured on the news at KTS, a terrestrial television from Kagoshima.
 It was revealed that it was wowaka's mother who wished to compile his works into a book.